Farmington, Michigan

 Farmington is a city in Oakland County in the U.S. state of Michigan.
-A northwestern suburb of Detroit, Farmington is located roughly 20 mi from downtown Detroit, and is surrounded on most sides by the larger city of Farmington Hills.
+A northwestern suburb of Detroit, Farmington is located roughly 20 mi from downtown Detroit and is surrounded on most sides by the larger city of Farmington Hills.
 As of the 2020 census, the city had a population of 11,594.

-The area is known for its historic downtown, elegant Victorian-style homes, and one of Michigan's top rated public school systems, Farmington Public Schools.
+The area is known for its historic downtown and Victorian-style homes.
+Farmington and Farmington Hills are served by Farmington Public Schools and the Farmington Community Library.